 Mamazen aims to create 15 successful startups in 5 years.
 Three of these are already on the market, however.
 IH1 will invest 3 million euros in Mamazen and 7 million euros in the top 10 startups launched from the Studio.
 A way to create a virtuous competition?
 A profitable bet?
 Maybe both, maybe neither.
 Perhaps, simply the best way to generate ideas to launch on the market.

-Leading IH1 are Farhad Alessandro Mohammadi, CEO of Mamazen Startup Studio, Alessandro Mina, former investor and Chief Brand Officer of Pony Zero, e Alexandre Campra, CEO of Sidinvest Group.
+Leading IH1 are Farhad Alexander Mohammadi, CEO of Mamazen Startup Studio, Alexander Mina, former investor and Chief Brand Officer of Pony Zero, e Alexandre Campra, CEO of Sidinvest Group.

 Only successful ideas